7 Best Cordless Vacuums of 2026

 Dustbin Capacity and Emptying

 Dustbin capacity ranges from 0.35L to 0.76L in standard cordless vacuums.
 A 0.35L bin in a home with pets will need emptying two to three times per session, which breaks your workflow.
 Larger bins around 0.7L can handle a full-home clean before emptying.
-The emptying mechanism also matters — point-and-shoot ejection systems create less mess than bins that require you to reach inside.
-For the most hands-off experience, the Samsung Bespoke AI Jet Ultra includes a self-emptying dock that deposits dirt into a sealed bag, which you replace every few months.
+The emptying mechanism also matters — point-and-shoot ejection systems create less mess than bins that require you to reach inside, and they let allergy-sensitive users empty the bin outdoors without touching collected dust.

 Attachments and Versatility